TanStack/table/docs/api/core/Row.md

 id: string
 ```

-The resolved unique identifier for the row resolved via the `instanceOptions.getRowId` option.
+The resolved unique identifier for the row resolved via the `options.getRowId` option.
 Defaults to the row's index (or relative index if it is a subRow)

 ### `depth`